oVirt/ovirt-site/source/release/3.5/index.html.md

 wiki_last_updated: 2015-01-06
 ---

+# OVirt 3.5 Release Notes

 DRAFT DRAFT DRAFT

-The oVirt development team is pleased to announce oVirt 3.5.0 Alpha release availability as of May 20th 2014. oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.
+The oVirt development team is pleased to announce oVirt 3.5.0 Second Alpha release availability as of Jun 6th 2014. oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.

 To find out more about features which were added in previous oVirt releases, check out the [oVirt 3.4.1 release notes](oVirt 3.4.1 release notes), [oVirt 3.3.5 release notes](oVirt 3.3.5 release notes), [oVirt 3.2 release notes](oVirt 3.2 release notes) and [oVirt 3.1 release notes](oVirt 3.1 release notes).
 For a general overview of oVirt, read [ the oVirt 3.0 feature guide](oVirt 3.0 Feature Guide) and the [about oVirt](about oVirt) page.

-# oVirt 3.5.0 ALPHA Release Notes
+## oVirt 3.5.0 SECOND ALPHA Release Notes

 ### ALPHA RELEASE

-The oVirt Project is working on oVirt 3.5.0 Alpha release.
+The oVirt Project is working on oVirt 3.5.0 Second Alpha release.
 In order to install it you've to enable oVirt 3.5 pre release repository.
 See below section on Install / Upgrade for having detailed instructions.

 ### Known Issues

-*   VDSM packages released with the first 3.5.0 alpha have version lower than the ones we had in 3.4.1 so they won't be updated.
 *   You can't add hosts to 3.5 clusters until a new VDSM build with 3.5 compatibility level will be released (All in One won't work).

 ### Feature #1